quux00/clj-how-tos/clj-sockets/README.md

 I demonstrate how to use two of its four public methods: `create-server` and `close-server`.

 `create-server` spawns a new thread and calls the handler function you provide it.
 The `close-server` function closes all four resources that get created:

 1. The input stream (which is passed to your handler fn)
 2. The output stream (also passed to your handler fn)
 3. The Socket object (created via the .accept method)
 4. The ServerSocket

-When you call `create-server`, you get back a struct that wraps the SocketServer object and a Ref of its connections:
+When you call `create-server` you get back a struct that wraps the Java SocketServer object and a Ref of its connections:

     user=> (require 'thornydev.sockets.echo-server)
     nil